Kayeddy/devops_api/README.md

-<<<<<<< HEAD
 # DevOps API

-A TypeScript-based REST API for managing users, bikes, and cars with full CI/CD pipeline integration.
+A TypeScript-based REST API for managing users, bikes, and cars with full CI/CD pipeline integration and Docker support.

 ## Prerequisites

 - Node.js (v14 or higher)
 - MongoDB (running locally or accessible URL)
-- Docker (for containerized deployment)
+- Docker and Docker Compose
+- Git

 ## Installation